-- 2.96 Development of this site should deliver a minimum of 89 dwellings, which should provide at least 31 'tenure blind' affordable housing units, unless demonstrated to be unviable.
-However, the expectation is that this site could deliver 222 dwellings as identified in the Strategic Housing Land Availability Assessment. - 2.97 A masterplan or design brief would be expected to be submitted to the Council prior to the submission of a planning application for this site. - 2.98 All dwellings should comply with the Lifetime Homes Standard plus a minimum of two dwellings should be built to full wheelchair accessibility standards.
-A Lifetime Homes and wheelchair accessibility housing statement will be required to accompany any planning application to demonstrate how the proposed development will address the 16 Lifetime Homes Standard design criteria, and show on plans how criteria 1, 3, 5, 6, 7, 10, 12, 14 and 15 will be achieved. - 2.99 Compliance with the appropriate Code for Sustainable Homes standard will also be required, and a minimum of 10% of the energy should be generated by on-site renewable and low carbon sources, unless demonstrated as part of a planning application that this would be unviable.
+- 2.93 Development of this site should deliver a minimum of 89 dwellings, which should provide at least 31 'tenure blind' affordable housing units.
+However, the expectation is that this site could deliver 222 dwellings as identified in the Strategic Housing Land Availability Assessment. - 2.94 All dwellings should comply with the Lifetime Homes Standard plus a minimum of two dwellings should be built to full wheelchair accessibility standards.
+A Lifetime Homes and wheelchair accessibility housing statement will be required to accompany any planning application to demonstrate how the proposed development will address the 16 Lifetime Homes Standard design criteria, and show on plans how criteria 1, 3, 5, 6, 7, 10, 12, 14 and 15 will be achieved. - 2.95 Compliance with the appropriate Code for Sustainable Homes standard will also be required, and a minimum of 10% of the energy should be generated by on-site renewable and low carbon sources, unless demonstrated as part of a planning application that this would be unviable.